 When to Use Encryption at the Application Level

 If it supports it, application encryption is the most effective means of encryption because it prevents outside access from anything that is not explicitly authorized through the application.
 There are, however, some negatives to application-level encryption.
 First, the advantage that all access must come through that application is also a disadvantage.
 It can make sharing the data with external processes like reporting and analytics engines more difficult.
 Application encryption will also negatively impact performance, so the application server hardware may need to be more powerful.
 Application encryption may also render technologies like deduplication useless.
-Still, as we describe in our white paper “Exposing the High Cost of Deduplication,” the cost of media (flash and HDDs) is so inexpensive now that the payback on the technology isn’t worth the other negative drawbacks.
+Still, the cost of media (flash and HDDs) is so inexpensive now that the payback on the technology isn’t worth the other negative drawbacks.

 Finally, application encryption is not universal but specific to that application.
 Most organizations support dozens of applications and various use cases.
 Managing the encryption settings on these various applications is confusing, and there is still the problem of some applications or use cases not providing data encryption.